-Yesterday, I went for my 6-month “ritual” with my oncologist that I have been doing for 15 Yrs.
+Yesterday, I went for my 6-month “ritual” with my oncologist that I have been doing for 17 Yrs.
 It is a seasonal ritual.
-It always happens in the spring when my garden is first showing signs of life + again in the late fall when my garden slows down for winter.
-It always makes me “pause” in my life + ponder which direction tomorrow will go… I always go a week before to the Lab + have my blood drawn minus the chest x-ray + CT since the year 2013.
-It usually is always the same…I show up, they weigh me, take my blood pressure which is generally high since I am nervous.
-He checks my nodes, looks at my blood work, asks me how I am doing…but for the past few years he keeps asking me the same question, “How long has it been” + this time he asked again,
+It always happens in the spring when my garden is first showing signs of life and again in the late fall when my garden slows down for winter.
+It always makes me “pause” in my life.
+I always go a week before to the Lab to have my blood drawn minus the chest x-ray and CT since the year 2013.
+It is always the same…I show up, they weigh me, take my blood pressure which is generally high since I am nervous.
+He checks my nodes, looks at my blood work, asks me how I am doing…but for the past few years he keeps asking me the same question, “How long has it been?”
+This time he asked again,

 “10 years, right?”

 I said, “No, it will be 15 (wrote this post in 2015)